 - Toddlers and Preschoolers need a 7am to 7pm schedule with a nap or two in between depending on age of child.
 It may feel like torture for the mother when you are first starting out after a routine-less life, true; but in the long run it works and it gives mum the me-time and the rest she needs to juggle home and kids. (would you like to see my baby and toddler routines?
-Tell me in the comments and I’ll send them to you.)
+Click here)

 - I swear by Bed time routines.
 Bath, book, cuddle and sleep.
 In that order.